20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 Phew.
 This avoids a lot of the mistakes I made when first writing a type of this kind, namely that your expression tree can contain multiple types in it.
 Its important to appreciate here that with some more work, what we've actually created is a simple functional programming language within C++, which can be used to do some very interesting things

-## C++ makes this pretty easy, with one exception: Where's my overloadable ternary operator?
+### If we could overload the ternary operator, this would be a lot better

 This kind of basic functional language can be used to implement lots of things, including entire simulations of general relativity, opening up the door to all kinds of neat things.
 Eventually you'll want side effects down the line, but you can get very far without them

-The one very annoying thing is that C++ does not let you write this, in any form:
+The one very annoying thing is that C++ does not let you write this in a standard way, in any form:

 ```c++
 value<T> my_value_1 = 0;